 Scream’s fun extras continue with an MST3K episode for this title, in which the robots really have to stretch to come up with the occasional funny joke.
 The scan is full frame, which leaves the top of the screen mostly empty.
 Since the ‘protected’ lower part of the frame is equally empty, the robot hecklers covering the bottom doesn’t block any essential content.

 A making-of docu by Ballyhoo has a new date, but has been revised (I think) from a piece that accompanied an earlier Shout! release of the MST3K Mole People episode.
 Daniel Griffith taps expert Bob Burns and several fan spokes-folk to gab about the movie, illustrating the speeches with Ballyhoo’s sharp, flashy graphics and whatever PD images seemed appropriate.

 Not on the disc but mentioned in Tom’s commentary is a genuine Jay Livingston / Ray Evans song The Mole People.
-(The red title is a link, like all red text in CineSavant reviews.)
+(The underlined title is a link, like all similar text in CineSavant reviews.)
 It’s a not-bad novelty song, you know, For Kids.
 The front page of the Livingston & Evans website is Here.